Jacques Nasser: CEO and diversification (1998-1999)

 Bloomberg Businessweek described Nasser in late 1998 as a "scrappy, hard-nosed cost-cutter who is widely credited with Ford's turnaround," and Fortune in June 1998 described Nasser as "heir apparent" to Ford CEO Alex Trotman, who was soon to retire.
 The projected high-profile appointment met with a great deal of attention in the press, and largely positive reactions.
 On 1 January 1999, Nasser became president and CEO, as well as a member of the board of directors, of Ford Motor Company in Dearborn, Michigan.
 During Nasser's time, Ford was the world's most profitable automaker, with profits of $7.2 billion on sales of $163 billion, so he was given free rein to experiment by the simultaneously appointed chairman Bill Ford.
 Nasser announced that he would transform Ford, according to The Economist, into a "consumer-products and services company".
 He stated he would work to help Ford surpass GM in US market share, and would also try to make Ford less reliant on pickup truck sales and expand into markets including electric, connected vehicles.

 Nasser promptly instituted a number of changes as CEO, closing plants that were losing money and selling unprofitable operations.
 He also instituted a new human resources policy mandating that 10 percent of low-performing managers could be subject to termination, arguing that new people and turnover were good for the company.
 He also instituted a program that gave internet access and home computers to employees.
 Beyond human resources, Nasser's other focus was brand management, and under Nasser's watch, in 1999 Ford formed Premier Automotive Group (PAG) to expand its market share in the luxury segment.
 PAG was formed to oversee the business operations of Ford's high-end automotive marques, and it grew to include responsibility for the Lincoln, Mercury, Aston Martin, Jaguar, Land Rover and Volvo brands.
 To reinvigorate certain brand lines, Nasser brought in car designer J Mays.
-He also oversaw Ford's 1999 acquisition of Volvo, LandRover, and helped Ford start an "automotive e-business integrated supply chain."
+He also oversaw Ford's 1999 acquisition of Volvo, Land Rover, and helped Ford start an "automotive e-business integrated supply chain."